-|Image link||Deeplink to the product’s image||http://www.theshirtshop.com/images/products/192354.jpg|
+|Image link||Deep link to the product’s image||http://www.theshirtshop.com/images/products/192354.jpg|

-|Category||The product’s full category path (each category separated by >)||Men’s > T-Shirts > Crew Neck|
+|Category||The product’s full category path (with each category separated by >)||Men’s > t-shirts > crew neck|

-|Catalog price||MSRP (Including VAT)||59.95|
+|Catalog price||MSRP (incl.
+VAT)||59.95|

-|Purchase price||Product Purchase Price (Excluding VAT)||35.00|
+|Purchase price||Product purchase price (excl.
+VAT)||35.00|

-|VAT %||VAT Percentage||21.00|
+|VAT %||VAT percentage||21.00|

-|Brand||Product Brand Name||Fancy T-Shirts Inc.|
+|Brand||Product brand name||Fancy T-Shirts Inc.|

-|Parent sku||The Merchant product number of the parent product.
-This connects parent and child products.||192350|
+|Parent SKU||The Merchant product number of the parent product, it connects parent and child products||192350|

-|Grandparent sku||The Merchant product number of the grandparent product.
-This connects grandparent and child products.||192|
+|Grandparent SKU||The Merchant product number of the grandparent product, it connects grandparent and child products||192|

-|Details||The product's details.||A simple T-Shirt.
-Color: Black Brand: Fancy T-Shirts Inc.|
+|Details||The product's details||A simple t-shirt.
+Color: black.
+Brand: Fancy T-Shirts Inc.|

 |URL *||Deep link to the product’s details page||http://www.theshirtshop.com/products/192354-black-t-shirt-with-crew-neck.html|

 |Discount %||The difference between the sale price and the MSRP in percentage||47.92|